How should a company start to design and build a new Customer Success group?

+The decision to design a new Customer Success group is not something to be treated lightly.
+The role has to be carefully crafted if the team is to have any chance of long-term success.
 Unfortunately, the typical approach is simply to go out to LinkedIn, copy somebody else’s job announcement for a Vice President or a Director of Customer Success, and tell the candidate that their first assignment is to design the group.
 That’s a recipe for failure.
 Either the new hire will get frustrated with Senior Management’s lack of understanding of what Customer Success is all about and quit, or the Sr. Mgmt group will start to realize the potential and then recognize that their new hire is not what they needed after all.
 Either way, the cost is a lot of wasted time and miss-steps.

 The Questions of Customer Success